aarohi11/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+# My solution to challenge.

+Text editor created using react-mde with showdown.

+Files updated: plain.txt, water.txt and fancy.md.

+Features included : -

+1) Update files in editor.
+2) Preview changes.
+3) Persist changes on reloads. (using localcompare in javascript).